Alfresco/docs-alfresco/saml-module/1.1/config/ping.md

 1. Run a full LDAP sync.
 This can be done by restarting Alfresco Content Services.

-    If a user exists in LDAP and PingFederate, but not in Alfresco, they will not be able to log in to Alfresco when SAML SSO is enabled.
+    If a user exists in LDAP and PingFederate, but not in Alfresco, they will not be able to log in to Alfresco when SAML is enabled.
 See [Configuring LDAP (Active Directory)](LINK) for more information.

 2. Stop the PingFederate server.